 We then removed all those objects from output of comet evolution during the LHB that had a passage within 1.5 AU from the Sun, from the time of their first passage below this threshold.
 We then recomputed the mean intrinsic collision probability of a comet with the asteroid belt.
-The result is a factor ~3 smaller than when no physical disruption of comets is taken into account as in Fig. 6.
-The mean impact velocity with asteroids also decreases, from 12 km s^{-1} to 8 km s^{-1} .
+The result is a factor $\sim\!\!3$ smaller than when no physical disruption of comets is taken into account as in Fig. 6.
+The mean impact velocity with asteroids also decreases, from $12\,km\,s^{-1}$ to $8\,km\,s^{-1}$.

-The resulting number of asteroid disruption events is thus decreased by a factor ~4.5, which can be also seen in the production function shown in Fig. 5 (right column).
-The production of families with $D{\rm PB} = 200-400 \,\rm km$ is consistent with observations, while the number of $D{\rm PB} \approx 100 \,\rm km$ families is reduced to 30-70, but is still too high, by a factor 2-3.
+The resulting number of asteroid disruption events is thus decreased by a factor \sim 4.5, which can be also seen in the production function shown in Fig. 5 (right column).
+The production of families with $D{\rm PB}=200$ -400 km is consistent with observations, while the number of $D{\rm PB}\simeq 100$ km families is reduced to 30-70, but is still too high, by a factor 2-3.
 More importantly, the slope of the production function remains steeper than that of the observed function.
 Thus, our conclusion is that physical disruptions of comets alone cannot explain the observation, but may be an important factor to keep in mind for reconciling the model with the data.